 Compatible with | TCSPC | Kerr gate or fluorescence upconversion | |

-Modes | Transmission | Transmission | Transmission |
+Modes | Transmission | Transmission | Reflection and transmission |

 Measurement technique | Kerr gate | Fluorescence upconversion | TCSPC |